FedericoRubbi/helicopter_control/README.md

 # Source code organization
-The main files to be uploaded on transmitter and receiver are in order in *./src/* and *./receiver/src/*, while transmitter device libraries are in *./lib/*.
+The main programs to be uploaded on transmitter and receiver are in order in *./src/* and *./receiver/*, while transmitter device libraries and interfaces are in *./lib/*.
 ## Program layout
 ```
 ├── lib                  # pico device libraries
 │   ├── control          # physical control interface
 │   ├── ins              # inertial navigation system
 │   ├── pico-sdk